 2009 Gloria Lupton Tennison Pioneer Award – Laura W. Bush

 2010 Gloria Lupton Tennison Pioneer Award – Ruth Carter Stevenson

 2012 Gloria Lupton Tennison Pioneer Award – Nancy Brinker

-whose namesake is a 1976 Honoree and champion cowgirl, is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.
+Named after a 1976 Honoree and champion cowgirl, this is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.